NrgXnat/nihss-plugin/README.md

 1. Build the plugin:

-    `./gradlew clean jar`
+    `./gradlew clean xnatPluginJar`

     On Windows, you can use the batch file:

     `gradlew.bat clean jar`

-    This should build the plugin in the file **build/libs/xnatx-nihss-plugin-1.1.0.jar** (the version may differ based on updates to the code).
+    This should build the plugin in the file **build/libs/xnatx-nihss-plugin-1.1.1.jar** (the version may differ based on updates to the code).

+    **Troubleshooting:** If you get Gradle errors attempting to build the datatype, try this build command:

+    `./gradlew xnatDataBuilder xnatPluginJar`

 # Deploying #